Return to the search form Return to your search results

 This program is open to University of Iowa students who fulfill the following requirements:

-Program eligibility requirements may change per Wells College’s policies.
-Before applying, it is important that you review the eligibility requirements listed on the Wells College Florence Requirements website to ensure you meet all listed requirements.
+Program eligibility requirements may change per Wells in Florence’s policies.
+Before applying, it is important that you review the eligibility requirements listed on the Wells in Florence website to ensure you meet all listed requirements.

 The cost sheets outline the total estimated costs associated with participating in this program and can be used for financial aid purposes.
 They include fees charged on students’ U-Bill as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.